-Whether you’re a fresh graduate from architecture school, a designer working at a large firm or someone looking to branch out and sell their own architectural services, one skill that every designer needs to master is how to create a great pitch.
+Whether you’re a fresh graduate from architecture school, a designer working at a large firm, or someone looking to branch out and sell their own architectural services, one skill that every designer needs to master is how to create a great pitch.
 While working at a large firm offers the freedom and flexibility to solely focus on the design, learning the ins and outs of an outstanding pitch and building on your pitch proficiency is an important step, especially if you aspire to later branch out and start your very own architecture firm.

 However, knowing how to present and sell an architectural design isn’t always easy, particularly if you’re competing against other talented designers and established firms.
-And with just one shot to convince your clients why they should choose to work with you and your team, it’s critical to use your time wisely to communicate and paint your visual story efficiently and effectively.
+With just one shot to convince your clients why they should choose to work with you and your team, it’s critical to use your time wisely to communicate and paint your visual story efficiently and effectively.

 Here are 5 tips you need to consider when pitching architectural designs.